If you aren’t sure which school you will be attending, be sure to check the FAFSA deadlines for each school you are considering attending.

 Don't Wait to File the FAFSA

-You should complete the FAFSA as soon as possible on or after January 1, even if you haven’t:
+You should complete the FAFSA as soon as possible on or after October 1, even if you haven’t:

-- Filed your federal income tax returns
+Filed your federal income tax returns

 Been admitted to a college

 Some states and colleges have early deadlines.
 You don’t want to miss out on any student aid funds.

-It’s OK to file the FAFSA with estimated income and tax information, based on pay statements, W-2s, or 1099 forms, or even the previous year’s income tax returns.
+It’s OK to file the FAFSA with estimated income and tax information based on pay statements, W-2s, or 1099 forms or even the previous year’s income tax returns.
 You’ll just need to update the income and tax information on the FAFSA after federal income tax returns are filed.
 You can use the IRS Data Retrieval Tool, which makes this step easy.

-- When the FAFSA refers to “I,” “You,” “Your,” etc. it is referring to the student (not the parent, family, or FAFSA preparer).
+When the FAFSA refers to “I,” “You,” “Your,” etc., it is referring to the student (not the parent, family, or FAFSA preparer).

-- Always double check even basic demographic items (name, Social Security Number, email address, mailing address, and zip code) for typos and errors.
+Always double check even basic demographic items (name, Social Security Number, email address, mailing address, and zip code) for typos and errors.

-Errors and omissions will delay your FAFSA, so check all responses carefully.
+Errors and omissions will delay your FAFSA; so check all responses carefully.

 Colors matter.
 When you complete the FAFSA online, the sections containing student information are blue, and the sections containing parent information are purple.
 Each year’s paper FAFSA form has a different color scheme.
-For the 2016-2017 paper FAFSA,
+For the 2017-2018 paper FAFSA,

-(In 2017-2018 the student section will be green, followed by dark blue in 2017-2018, yellow in 2018-2019, and then it will return to orange.
+(In 2018-2019, the student section will be dark blue, followed by yellow in 2019-2020, and then it will return to orange in 2020-2021.
 The parent section is always in purple.)

-- The FAFSA is a free form.
+The FAFSA is a free form.
 You don't need to pay to submit or have the form processed.

-- You need to re-apply for financial aid every year.
+You need to re-apply for financial aid every year.

-- File the FAFSA as early as possible.
+File the FAFSA as early as possible.
 Some financial aid is awarded on a first-come,

 About this Tutorial

-This tutorial is based on the demo version of the 2016-2017 FAFSA on the Web.
+This tutorial is based on the demo version of the 2017-2018 FAFSA on the Web.
 Any personal information in the FAFSA on the Web screenshots is from a set of demo or test data provided by the U.S. Department of Education and does not come from a real application.